LucasBrigidoc/Dissert_IA/replit.md

 # Overview

-DissertAI is a SaaS educational platform for Brazilian students preparing for entrance exams (vestibulares) and competitive exams (concursos).
+DissertIA is a SaaS educational platform for Brazilian students preparing for entrance exams (vestibulares) and competitive exams (concursos).
 It uses AI to provide personalized writing assistance, featuring tools like the Socratic Argument Architect, Intelligent Repertoire Explorer, and personalized structure creators.
 The platform aims to combine AI with pedagogical expertise to revolutionize essay writing, offering a modern "liquid glass" design with a blue-themed color scheme.

 # User Preferences